arvidma/netsqlite/README.md

 * Compatible with Python 3.6 and newer.

-* About 1000x overhead compared to normal sqlite3...
+* About 300x overhead compared to normal sqlite3...

-* ...But that still allows 10k queries/second before maxing out a single thread!
+* ...But that allows 3000+ queries/second on a single thread!